eclipse-embed-cdt/web-jekyll/pages/debug/qemu.md

 ## Prerequisites

-Before being able to use QEMU with the GNU MCU Eclipse plug-ins, you must separately install:
+Before being able to use QEMU with Eclipse Embedded CDT, you must separately install:

 - the QEMU debugging plug-in
 - the GDB debugger (client) application, as part of a GNU toolchain